Holden Torana: LJ

-In the somewhat wet 1972 Hardie-Ferodo 500, the lightweight HDT Torana GTR XU-1 was able to finally claim victory against the heavyweight GT-HO, driven solo for 500 mi by Peter Brock.
-This would be the start of the 'Peter Perfect'/Torana legend, and the first of five Bathurst wins for the Torana in its colourful 10-year racing career at Bathurst.
+In the wet conditions of the 1972 Hardie-Ferodo 500, the lightweight HDT Torana GTR XU-1 was able to finally claim victory against the Ford GTHO, the XU-1 driven solo for 500 mi by Peter Brock.
+This would be the start of the 'Peter Perfect'/Torana legend, and the first of five Bathurst wins for the Torana in its 10-year racing career at Bathurst.

-The Holden Dealer Team also developed a 300 bhp, 308ci V8-powered version of the GTR XU-1, often erroneously referred to as the GTR XU-2.
+The Holden Dealer Team also developed a 300 bhp, 308ci V8-powered version of the GTR XU-1, often referred to as The Beast.
 The V8 Torana did race in Sports Sedan racing in the hands of Brock and Colin Bond, and was extensively road tested by HDT boss Harry Firth and young team engineer/driver Larry Perkins, but the car never made it past the prototype stage.
 This was due to the 'supercar scare' of 1972, which involved vast political pressure being placed upon Holden, Ford, and Chrysler to abandon their proposed specially built 'Bathurst Supercars', such as the V8 GTR XU-1.
-This was the result of a media frenzy that was reporting against these soon-to-be released "bullets on wheels" available to the general public.
+This was the result of some media reporting concerns about the public having access to such high powered cars.
 In effect, all three manufacturers (Holden, Ford and Chrysler) bowed to this pressure, and Holden postponed its introduction of a V8 Torana for two years until the release of the larger LH series Torana in 1974.

 A total of 81,813 LJ Toranas were built by Holden in Australia, with some exported to New Zealand, but only in six-cylinder form, as the similar 130OHV and 1760OHV four-cylinder Vauxhall Viva HC range was also sold there.
 The 2850S model, with bucket seats and four-speed floor shift or console shift Trimatic three-speed automatic, was also shipped to New Zealand in CKD kit form for local assembly from 1973, becoming the first Kiwi-built Torana.